introlatin/introlatin.github.io/docs/02-schedule/schedule.md

 Independent Subjunctives: Deliberative, Potential, Optative
 * In class: Check-in 28

-**NOTE: Twitch Stream is tonight (R 4/13) from 6 to 8pm, for the stream response due on M 4/17.
-It will be recorded if you cannot join live!**

 #### Resources and Readings
 {: .no_toc }
 * [Slideshow - R 4/13](#) (link TBD)